 Use the Financial Services Register to find broker-dealers and firms registered with the FCA and PRA.

 Too many startup founders make the mistake of accepting capital from investors without first investigating who they’re accepting money from.
 When you’re accepting funding from investors, you need to remember that it now means they’ll be tied to your company for a specific period of time and the investment also grants them certain rights and responsibilities within your company.

 Here are a few things to ask yourself before accepting money from an investor:

 - Will the investor add value beyond simply providing capital?

 Too many startups make the mistake of issuing preferred stock and therefore equity, in their company when they’re not in a position to do so.
 Unless your startup is raising funding of £500,000 or more then you shouldn’t be issuing preferred stock to investors.

 Instead, issue convertible notes to seed investors and then use that capital from them to convert into equity during the Series A financing round.
 Following this approach will keep the investments simple from a legal and financing perspective.
 If the investor insists on preferred stock, instead make a concession and issue common stock, which is still less complicated than preferred stock.

 Avoid these common mistakes startup founders make while seeking investment funding and you’ll avoid running into unnecessary legal issues.
 Legal issues are always a common problem for startup founders when seeking investment so we’d like to make it easier and less stressful for you.

-Book a free Startup Legal Session and speak with a Linkilaw legal expert about legal pitfalls you need to be aware of while seeking investment funding.
+Book a call and speak with a Linkilaw legal expert about legal pitfalls you need to be aware of while seeking investment funding.
 We’ll also tell you specifically what you need to do legally to ensure that your startup is well positioned to attract quality investors.